ATSDR Exposures Survey (ACE)

 • health impacts on pets.

-Results from ACE help public health and emergency response leaders:
+Results from ACE will help public health and emergency response leaders:

 • assess impact of the release on individuals as well as the community,